databricks/koalas/CONTRIBUTING.md

 ## Doctest Conventions

-When writing doctests, usually the doctests in pandas are converted into Koalas to make sure the same codes work in Koalas, except:
+When writing doctests, usually the doctests in pandas are converted into Koalas to make sure the same codes work in Koalas.
+In general, doctests should be grouped logically by seperating a newline.
+For instance, the first block is for the statements for preparation, the second block is for using the function with a specific argument, and third block is for another argument.
+These blocks should be consistently separated in Koalas, and more doctests should be added if the coverage of the doctests or the number of examples to show is not enough.

+There are some explicit notes to keep in mind:

   - For statements for preparation used in doctests that don't fit in two lines, insert a newline to make it a separate example block in API documentation.
 See the examples below: